Realtime Market Data (WebSocket)¶

 Post Market Data¶

-Post market data is available for testing and validation purposes.
-This data represents the end-of-day static snapshot of the market and does not stream live updates.
+Post-market data is available for testing and validation.
+This data represents an end-of-day static market snapshot and does not stream live updates.

 Enable Post Market Mode¶